 Q. What about candle-powered lanterns?
 I've seen those sold at my hardware store.
 Are they useful?

-A. Amy advises us that candle lanterns, though they may be aesthetically pleasing, don't produce enough light to be of much use in most situations.
+A. Amy says that candle lanterns, though they may be aesthetically pleasing, don't produce enough light to be of much use in most situations.
 They also carry a higher fire risk than other options.
 Candle lanterns are best reserved for decorative purposes or for creating a relaxing backyard ambiance.

 Q. What's an LED?

 A. LED stands for “light emitting diode.”
 This type of bulb produces bright light without a yellow tint and requires less energy.
 LEDs won't burn out quickly like typical incandescent bulbs do, so you don't have to worry about your lantern burning out.